Packaging & Logistics

 1. Production

-HUGO BOSS enables its producers to use supply chain software that optimally plans the on-time delivery of freight shipments in order to use the most efficient transport mode.
+HUGO BOSS enables its producers to use supply chain software that optimally plans the on-time delivery of freight shipments in order to use the most efficient transport mode for each deal.
 In addition, it suggests the optimal cardboard packaging and packing method in order to save packaging materials.
-This reduces CO2 emissions and minimizes the impact on the environment.
+This system helps to optimize the efficiency of our transportation mode and to minimize the impact on the environment while limiting CO2 emissions.

 2. Shipping

-HUGO BOSS is increasingly using environmentally friendlier transportation channels and minimizes environmental impact by doing so.
+HUGO BOSS is increasingly using transportation channels which help to minimize its environmental impact.

 3. Handling